• Learn with me

 • Without preservatives, soy will spoil, so many soy candles contain additives, hardeners and bleach.

-• Made from beeswax, which is naturally produced by honey bees.
+• Made from beeswax, which is a natural substance produced by honey bees.

-• Ensure you are purchasing 100% beeswax candles with cotton wicks, or make your own.
+• Ensure you purchase 100% beeswax candles with cotton wicks, or make your own.
 Some candles are made with a combination of different waxes and to get full benefit from using beeswax, make sure that's all you're burning.
 Read the label carefully!

 burning beeswax candle